Review of Operations

 European Embedded Value (EEV)

-* The EEV of the Group is calculated as follows: Sumitomo Life’s EEV plus Medicare Life’s EEV and Symetra’s EEV, less Sumitomo Life’s carrying amount of equity of Medicare Life and Symetra.
+* The EEV of the Sumitomo Life Group is calculated as follows: Sumitomo Life’s EEV plus Medicare Life’s EEV and Symetra’s EEV, less Sumitomo Life’s book value of equity of Medicare Life and Symetra.

 The Sumitomo Life Group’s EEV increased by ¥72.2 billion compared to the end of the previous fiscal year due to the positive results of the insurance business such as new policies acquired and earnings secured from policies in force, despite the negative impact of rising overseas interest rates and other factors.

 Consolidated insurance premiums and other increased 3.4% year on year for the Group as a whole, mainly due to an increase in sales of foreign currency-denominated, single premium insurance at Sumitomo Life due to rising overseas interest rates and other factors.

 * Calculated by combining core business profit of Sumitomo Life and Medicare Life, and profit before tax of Symetra, Baoviet Holdings, BNI Life, Singlife Holdings and PICC Life attributable to Sumitomo Life’s equity stake in each company, with adjustments made to some internal transactions.
 Including profit before tax of Singlife Holdings generated after Sumitomo Life’s

 investment in it (Period covered in FY2019: July 2019 to December 2019).

 * The core business profit is based on the new definition applied from fiscal 2022, including the inclusion of hedging costs related to foreign exchange in the calculation.
 Figures for prior years are also calculated using the same definition.

 The Group core business profit decreased 22.6% compared to the previous year, mainly due to an increase in Sumitomo Life’s payments of hospitalization benefits related to COVID-19 infection.